-Strategic Management: Moving away from planning and into hands-on bridge building
+Strategic Management: Moving from planning to hands-on bridge building

-How agile working methods and the challenges of an ever faster moving business environment (VUCA) is forcing management to rethink its classic role as a chief strategist and decision maker.
+How agile working methods are forcing management to rethink the classic role of a chief strategist and decision maker.

 To read the German version of this article, please click here.